RobLoTech/Roblotech.github.io/docs/My Learning/TryHackMe/Learning Paths/SOC 1/Cyber Defense Frameworks/Pyramid of Pain.md

 This is the final stage of the Pyramid of Pain!

-TTPs stands for Tactics, Techniques & Procedures.
+The acronym TTPs stands for Tactics, Techniques & Procedures.
 If we're able to detect and respond to TTPs, we've successfully defended against a potential attack and may cause the attacker to retreat altogether or do more research.

 TTPs include the [MITRE ATT&CK Matrix](https://attack.mitre.org/), which is essentially a knowledge base of the tactics and techniques used by real-world adversaries.
 Understanding the MITRE ATT&CK framework helps cybersecurity professionals understand the steps taken by adversaries which in turn, help prevent future attacks.